 Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

-“Caregiver syndrome” is not a formal medical diagnosis.
-It’s a commonly used term to describe the physical, emotional, and psychological toll of long-term caregiving.
+Caregiver syndrome is not a formal medical diagnosis.
+It is a widely used term that describes the physical, emotional, and psychological toll of long-term caregiving.

-In clinical research, this experience is more often referred to as:
+In clinical research, this experience is more often referred to as caregiver stress, caregiver burden, or caregiver burnout.
+Regardless of terminology, the impact is real — and well documented.

 This is not dramatic language.